IBM/Hybrid-Cloud-Applications-and-Services/README.md

 In this step, we will add our own Weather API credential for our application and build our own .war file using Maven.

-1. First, install [Maven](https://maven.apache.org/install.html) to build and package our application into *.war* format.

-2. Create your [Weather API service](https://console.ng.bluemix.net/catalog/services/weather-company-data?taxonomyNavigation=data).
+1. Create your [Weather API service](https://console.ng.bluemix.net/catalog/services/weather-company-data?taxonomyNavigation=data).
 The Weather API can provide the airport location and weather condition for clients.

-3. Go to your Weather API's **Service credentials** and mark down your username and password.
+2. Go to your Weather API's **Service credentials** and mark down your username and password.
 Then go to *flight-booking/src/main/java/microservices/api/sample* folder (`cd flight-booking/src/main/java/microservices/api/sample`).
 Now, add your username and password credential to your **WeatherAPI.java** file.

     ![credential](images/credentials.png)

-4. You also need to change the database address to your cloud host:port in your **DatabaseAccess.java** file.
+3. You also need to change the database address to your cloud host:port in your **DatabaseAccess.java** file.

     ![cloud-host2](images/cloud-host2.png)

-5. Go back to the **flight-booking** folder, run `mvn package` to build your .war file.
+4. Go back to the **flight-booking** folder, run `mvn package` to build your .war file.

-6. Then go to the **deployment_artifacts** folder and move your **airlines.war** file to your main directory's **airline_app/apps** folder.
+5. Then go to the **deployment_artifacts** folder and move your **airlines.war** file to your main directory's **airline_app/apps** folder.

 # 5. Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker

-1. Install [Docker CLI](https://www.docker.com/community-edition#/download) and create an on-premise database using Docker.
+1. Create an on-premise database using Docker.
 Run the following commands to use the community's CouchDB Docker image.

     ```bash
     docker pull couchdb:latest